mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-Setup-And-MaxScale-Integration.md

 ### Basic tests with library

-The required library librabbitmq-c is now installed and we continue with basic operations with amqp_* tools, located  in the examples/ folder of the build direcotry, testing client server interaction.
+The required library librabbitmq-c is now installed and we continue with basic operations with amqp_* tools, located  in the examples/ folder of the build directory, testing client server interaction.

 Please note, those example applications may not be included in the RPM library packages.